aravindravi7/aravindravi7/README.md

 # 👋 Welcome to My GitHub Profile!

 Hi there!
 I’m **Aravind Ravi**, a product manager by profession and a tech enthusiast by passion.
 While coding isn’t my full-time job, it’s a skill I’ve honed to better communicate with developers and manage technical projects effectively.
-My journey into the world of technology has been driven by curiosity, adaptability, and a relentless desire to solve meaningful problems.
+My journey into the world of technology has been driven by curiosity, adaptability and a relentless desire to solve meaningful problems.

 ---

 ## 🌟 About Me

 - 📍 **Location:** Currently based in Boston, MA.
-- 🎓 **Education:** Pursuing my Master’s at Northeastern University, where I’m sharpening my skills in product management, analytics, and emerging technologies.
+- 🎓 **Education:** Pursuing my Master’s at Northeastern University, where I’m sharpening my skills in product management, machine learning and emerging technologies.
-- 💼 **Profession:** Product Manager with diverse experience across industries like EdTech, SaaS, FinTech, and blockchain.
+- 💼 **Profession:** Product Manager with diverse experience across industries like EdTech, SaaS, FinTech and Web3.
-- 🤖 **Current Focus:** Exploring AI/ML to stay ahead of the curve and leverage these technologies for innovative product solutions.
+- 🤖 **Current Focus:** Exploring AI/ML and GenAI in particular to stay ahead of the curve and leverage these technologies for innovative product solutions.
-- 🛠️ **Why Coding?** I learned coding not as a developer but as a bridge-builder—enabling seamless collaboration with engineering teams and translating product visions into reality.
+- 🛠️ **Why Coding?** I learned coding not as a developer but as a bridge-builder-enabling seamless collaboration with engineering teams and translating product vision into reality.

 ---